Arshit-dv/PrismR/README.md

 $unstable_features
 [1] "Solar.R"

-This allows the same Feature Stability results to be reused by:
+The same stability results are reused by:

 summary(report)